fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [markkerry/MSIPatches](https://github.com/markkerry/MSIPatches) - Detect and move orphaned patches from "C:\Windows\Installer" using this PowerShell module
 - [libDrive/libDrive](https://github.com/libDrive/libDrive) - libDrive is a Google Drive media library manager and indexer, similar to Plex, that organizes Google Drive media to offer an intuitive and user-friendly experience.
 - [stax76/Get-MediaInfo](https://github.com/stax76/Get-MediaInfo) - Get-MediaInfo is a PowerShell MediaInfo solution
 - [api0cradle/UltimateAppLockerByPassList](https://github.com/api0cradle/UltimateAppLockerByPassList) - The goal of this repository is to document the most common techniques to bypass AppLocker.